Stephenw17/stylerwilliams.me/content/about/index.md

 <!--- ![me-at-grill-the-data](/about/me-at-grill-the-data.jpg) -->

+## Professional Journey

-As the Chief Data Scientist at Durian Corp's Data and AI Lab (DAIL), I spearhead our efforts in pioneering change within the realms of data, analytics, and artificial intelligence.
-With over 15 years of experience, my journey has been dedicated to delivering bespoke data solutions, each uniquely tailored to meet our customers' diverse needs.
+As the Chief Data Scientist at Durian Corp's Data and AI Lab (DAIL), I lead a team dedicated to developing and implementing data, analytics, and AI solutions.
+With a background stretching over 15 years in this domain, I have honed my skills in delivering custom solutions that cater to the specific needs of our clients.

-At the core of my work lies a profound commitment to change management.
-This commitment is not just about adapting to the evolving landscape of technology, but also about steering these changes in ways that are both innovative and practical.
-Currently, my team and I are engrossed in a series of RAG experiments, a testament to our dedication to staying at the forefront of industry advancements.

-My academic background in computational linguistics serves as the foundation of my professional expertise.
-Today, my focus predominantly lies in network analysis, ranging from social media intelligence and open-source intelligence (OSINT) to network optimization and path analysis.
-Machine learning, ERP data systems, and research in socially beneficial applications of technology are not just areas of my expertise, but also my passion.
-I place a special emphasis on research, believing that the most impactful innovations emerge from a thorough understanding of the underlying science.
+### Change Management and R&D

+In my current role, change management is a key focus.
+This involves not just keeping pace with the rapid advancements in our field but also applying these changes in practical, client-focused ways.
+We're actively engaged in RAG experiments in our R&D backlog, exploring novel approaches to embeddings, developing new temporal anomaly detection systems, and enjoying a rekindled interest in Social Network Analysis and others!

+## Core Expertise

+### Computational Linguistics and Network Analysis

+My professional foundation is rooted in computational linguistics, which has been pivotal in shaping my approach to data science.
+Nowadays, my work mainly revolves around network analysis.
+This encompasses a broad spectrum of applications from social media intelligence and OSINT to optimizing network paths.
+I enjoy using both traditional statistics and machine learning on large datasets, including ERP data systems, as these are critical components of my daily work.

+### Research and Social Impact

-One of my favorite aspects of this field is the opportunity to work on projects that involve mixed methods approaches, especially those that integrate online-to-offline behaviors.
-There's something uniquely satisfying about unraveling the complex tapestry of human interactions in the digital era and translating these insights into actionable strategies.
+For me, the most important aspect of my role is emphasizing the importance of research, especially when it comes to technology applications that yield social benefits.
+I have a particular interest in projects that employ mixed methods, especially those that bridge online and offline behaviors.
+The challenge of decoding complex patterns in digital interactions and converting these into meaningful strategies is what drives much of my work.

-Currently, my research is focused on developing novel temporal algorithms.
-These are specifically designed for detecting coordinated posting and other anomalies in social networks.
-It's a challenging yet exhilarating frontier, one that balances the fine line between academic rigor and real-world application.

-Outside of work, I embody the spirit of a quasi-academic, always eager to delve into the intricacies of data science and AI, yet ensuring my discourse remains accessible.
-I find joy in sharing my insights and learning from others, whether it's through professional collaborations, speaking engagements, or informal community discussions.

-In essence, my role at DAIL and my broader professional journey can be encapsulated as an endless pursuit of knowledge, innovation, and the practical application of cutting-edge technology for the greater good.
-Some might call it a blend of DataSci, NetAnalysis, and AI with a twist of societal impact – and they wouldn't be wrong!
+## Tl;dr Summary

+In summary, my role at DAIL is all about applying a blend of computational linguistics, network analysis, computer vision, and AI to solve real-world problems.
+It's a mix of in-depth research, practical application, and a continuous pursuit of innovation in the data science arena.